secoda/gitbook/resource-and-metadata-management/import-and-export-data.md

 description: Edit the properties or bring in new dictionary terms through this feature.
 ---

-# Import and Export Resources
+# Import and export resources

 ## Overview